Regie voor Maritiem Transport: History

 After augmenting the fleet postwar with additional turbine ferries, RMT received its first diesel ferry, Prince Baudouin, in 1934.

 When RMT began transporting automobiles and lorries as well as passengers, cars had to be loaded onto a steamer's aft deck and offloaded again using a quay crane.
 Service was greatly improved in 1936 when the turbine steamer Ville de Liège was renovated as a roll on-roll off car ferry and renamed London-Istanbul.

 After the fall of Belgium and France in June 1940, vessels of RMT were taken into the Royal Navy for use in the landing ship infantry role.
 These included the steamers Prince Charles (270 troops), Prince Leopold (255 troops), Princesse Astrid (247 troops), Princesse Josephine Charlotte (210 troops), Prince Baudouin (384 troops), Prins Albert (350 troops), and Prince Philippe (350 troops).
 An older steamer, Princesse Marie José, was employed as an auxiliary patrol vessel.
 HMS Prince Philippe was lost in a collision on 15 July 1941, whilst HMS Prince Leopold was sunk by a U-boat on 29 July 1944.

 After the war, the surviving ships were returned to RMT.
 In 1949 the company took delivery of the motor vessel Prinses Josephine Charlotte, the first of a series of car ferries.

 The standard timetable for most of the 1980s and 90s saw six crossings per day in each direction.

 In addition to traditional car ferries, RMT also operated two Boeing Jetfoils (for foot-passengers only) that reduced crossing times from 4 hours to 100 minutes.
 They were popular with connecting rail passengers, and a supplement was payable.
 However, these services were prone to cancellation in bad weather, with passengers re-directed to the car ferry.

 In response to the announcement of the Channel Tunnel project, RMT ordered one of the first cross-channel super ferries.
-The Prins Filip cost $100,000,000, and at 28,828 gross register tons was the largest ferry operating on the short sea routes of the English Channel from 1991 to 2001 (with the introduction in the latter year of the Seafrance Rodin).
+At 28,828 gross register tons, the Prins Filip was the largest ferry operating on the short sea routes of the English Channel from 1991 to 2001 (with the introduction in the latter year of the SeaFrance Rodin).

 Nonetheless, the opening of the Channel Tunnel in 1994 led to shorter transit times across the Channel for cars and freight, while new high-speed Eurostar services running directly between London and Brussels rendered traditional rail-sea-rail journeys obsolete.
 Unable to stem heavy financial losses, the Belgian government took the decision to close the company in 1997.
 Many of the assets were sold to Transeuropa Ferries which revived the route between Ramsgate and Ostend, first as a freight-only service, and subsequently taking passengers and cars.
-However, this itself closed in 2013 and there is currently no car ferry between South East England and Belgium.
+However, this itself closed in 2013 and since P&O Ferries closed its Hull-Zeebrugge service in 2021 there is currently no car ferry between the U.K. and Belgium.